lvo123/cmsc420-swamy-hw2-spring25/README.md

 4. Handle edge cases and maintain the landscape's integrity after operations.
 5. Ensure efficient implementation of all operations.

-**Important Note:** You may use standard library constructs from java.util in your solution, however your score will receive a 20% bonus if you implement without using any java.util classes (aside from java.util.Random which may be useful for certain data structures).
-You can either create a new class in the same file or create a new file and submit it alongside `TreasureValleyExplorer.java`.
+**Important Note:** You may use standard library constructs from java.util in your solution

 ## :footprints: Example Expedition